schneiderandre/FizzBuzz/README.md

 ========
 [![Build Status](https://travis-ci.org/schneiderandre/FizzBuzz.png)](https://travis-ci.org/schneiderandre/FizzBuzz)

-A simple Kata to get started with node.js
+A simple Kata to get started with node.js with travis integration to run the tests.